by Structured Settlement Watchdog

 One bogus still published ad held out David Springer as a lawyer ( which featured in Springer's 2014 trial), a dubious feat "emulated" by the reprobates in charge of Einstein Structured Settlements.

 What its says on Springer's Linkedin profile in 2019, bears little resemblance to what it said in the myriad of other versions.
-The problem is that you can't whitewash a court record and the record of the lawsuits against Springer which he lost and are available on pacer.gov as well as my extensive commentary.
+The problem is that you can't whitewash a court record and the record of the lawsuit against Springer which he lost and is available on pacer.gov as well as my extensive commentary.

 Comments and Trackback Policy